cogdog/tru-collector/README.md

 ## Relatively New Features

+* **Rich Text Editor Option** allow for the full Wordpress editor for composing captions
 * **Shortcode for Hyperlinks in captions** This one is for you Daniel!
 * **Display Order Options** Theme options now allows front page, archive, search results can be sorted by date published (default) or by title, and also the order can be ascending or descending
 * **Options Refreshed** Recoded the theme options better organized and also so documentation now links to GitHub most recent documentation (what you are looking at!)